MikePacey/Lancaster-HEC/docs/howitworks.rst

 offering a mixture of 16 cores (Ivy Bridge through to Broadwell architecture), 40 cores (for Skylake) and 64 cores (Cascade Lake and Ice Lake).
-The memory size for a standard compute node is 4G per core, with a few nodes offering double that in order to support jobs with larger memory requirements.
+The memory size for a standard compute node is 4G per core.
 Compute node network interconnects are 10 or 25 Gbit/s low latency Ethernet.

 **File store**: The primary file storage system is a 230TB